kilianpeyron/leitlearn-new/README.md

 Check out the launch blog post: [Leitlearn Beta is here! 🚀](https://www.kilianpeyron.com/blog/leitlearn-beta-is-available)

-## Project status
+## Project Status
-- Maintenance: no new features planned
+- New Features: I am currently working on a new, big feature for the project.
+- Major Overhaul: I am also leading a big revamp of the existing system.
+- Rebranding: In addition to development, I am contributing to a full rebranding effort.
-- Fixes: only critical issues if necessary
+- Maintenance & Fixes: Existing maintenance is on hold, and only critical issues will be addressed if necessary, allowing me to focus on the large-scale feature work and overhaul.

 ## Contributors
 - Léo Trux – [LinkedIn](https://www.linkedin.com/in/leo-trux/?originalSubdomain=fr)